-The recent opening of Room 89 in Union Street reminds us how this modest and somewhat neglected old thoroughfare offers an interesting glimpse of Barnet’s past.
+The recent changes to Union Street with newer shops like Room 89 and the construction of New Ground Older Women’s Cohousing reminds us how this modest and somewhat overlooked old thoroughfare offers an interesting glimpse of Barnet’s past.

 Strolling along from the High Street the old shop fronts, commercial premises and handful of businesses lining the top end of modern day Union Street suggest it has seen busier and more significant times.
 This is further confirmed as you pass the old town hall about half way along on the left at number 29 (currently enveloped in tarpaulin due to building works).
 Continuing along the road past the modern Roman Catholic church set back on the right and then a little parade of (empty) shops on the left just before the junction with Stapylton Road on the right and Coe’s Alley tucked round to the left.
 Union Street comes to an end at the rear of the Black Horse pub.
 The street also features a range of attractive cottages, some dating back to the early 19th century and the almshouses and gardens, Leathersellers Close, at the junction with The Avenue.
 Currently there’s a lot of construction work going on which will have a big impact on the street.